-The School of Communications allows students to choose 1-2 academic credits per semester.
-Students should complete a maximum of four (4) Communications internship credits, domestic or abroad, within the minimum 132 required for graduation.
-Also, students should complete at least 80 hours of work, in addition to the academic workload, for each academic hour of credit.
+The School of Communications allows students to complete one (1) or two (2) credits of COM 3985 per experience.
+Students can complete a maximum of four (4) Communications internship credits, domestic or abroad, within the minimum 132 required credits for graduation.
+As a result, students should complete at least 80 hours of work, in addition to the academic coursework, for each academic hour of credit.
 We strongly encourage students to gain as much work experience as possible at the site.

-No, the internship is an academic experience that includes written papers, reflection, analysis and grading – all completed simultaneously with the work experience.
+No, the internship is an academic experience that includes written assignments, reflection, analysis and grading – all completed simultaneously with the internship experience.

 May a student receive academic credit if an internship is paid?

-Yes.
-In fact, we tell companies that a paid internship often attracts better applicants.
+Yes, we actually tell companies that a paid internship often attracts better applicants.
 Some pay interns; some don’t.
-Our main focus, of course, is on the academic elements of the internship such as the written papers.
+Our main focus, of course, is on the academic elements of the internship.

 How do I obtain academic credit for an internship abroad?